 The Terracotta Warriors are on the Li Mountain, about an hours bus ride east of Xi'an overlooking the Wei River.
 According to traditional Chinese geomancy, the lay of the land from the Li Mountain to Hua Shan (more info below) is shaped like a dragon.
 Contained within deep pits, you’ll be viewing the life-size clay figures from observation platforms so some form of zoomage will prove useful.

 As an aside, for spectacular scenery head to Hua Shan, 120 km east of Xi'an.
 One of the five great mountains of China, Hua Shan consists of five summits, the highest of which struts its cloud-piercing stuff at 2,155 metres.
-Renowned for its steep slopes and hair-raising walkways, in particular Chang Kong plank road.
-It's a wooden trail built alongside a vertical cliff more than 1,000 metres above the ground.
+Renowned for its steep slopes and hair-raising walkways, in particular the Chang Kong plank road.
+This is a wooden trail built alongside a vertical cliff more than 1,000 metres above the ground.
 The fifty metre-long plank walk is only fifty centimetres wide.

-Boring facts about the Terracotta Warriors
+Completely Useless Facts about the Terracotta Warriors

 - You can meet the farmers who discovered this clay army when digging a well.
 They'll be at the on-site museum telling the story of the discovery of signing books